abandrea/Cloud_project/project/README.md

 ### Example of a Locust Test Script

 To use Locust, it is needed to create a test script that defines the user behavior and the tasks that the users will perform.
 The test script is written in Python.
-Here there is an example of a simple test script that simulates a user uploading a file to Nextcloud:
+Here there is an example of a simple test script that simulates a user uploading a text file to Nextcloud:

 ```python
 from locust import HttpUser, task, between